jeksterslab/docker-manmcmedmiss/README.md

 ## Description

-Docker and Apptainer containers for the `manMCMedMiss` project.
+Docker and Apptainer/Singularity containers for the `manMCMedMiss` project.

 ## Build

-To build the docker container and the Apptainer/Singularity image file (`manmcmedmiss.sif`), run the following.
+To build the Docker container and the Apptainer/Singularity image file (`manmcmedmiss.sif`), run the following.

 ```bash